-- A last reminder 15 minutes before the digital download starts, so that guests can connect to the "live".
+- The last reminder 15 minutes before the digital download starts, so that guests can connect to the "live".

-It is very important to check the click and open rates of your emails as you send out the campaigns.
+It is very important to check the click and opening rate of your emails as you send out the campaigns.

 This will allow you to anticipate the number of connections on the day and thus your chances of reaching the quorum without risk.
 You can also provide a button "I participate in the GA" via a form embedded in your email invitation to D-10 in order to facilitate this monitoring.